Unionism in Ireland: Partition

-In 1921, elections for these parliaments were duly held.
+In May 1921, elections for these parliaments were duly held.
 But in Southern Ireland this was for parliament which, by British agreement, would now constitute itself as the Dáil Éireann of the Irish Free State.
 Under the terms of the Anglo-Irish Treaty, the twenty-six counties were to have the "same constitutional status in the Community of Nations known as the British Empire as the Dominion of Canada".
-It was not clear to all parties at the time—civil war ensued—but this was de facto independence.
+It was not clear to all parties at the time—civil war ensued—but this was to be de facto independence.

 Unionists in Northern Ireland thus found themselves in the unanticipated position of having to work a constitutional arrangement that was the by-product of an attempt by British statesmen to reconcile the determination of the Protestant population of the North to remain without qualification within the United Kingdom with the aspirations of the Nationalist majority in Ireland for Irish unity and independence.

 Writing to Prime Minister David Lloyd George, Craig did insist that it was only as a sacrifice in the interest of peace that the North had accepted a home-rule arrangement its representatives had not asked for.
 No regret, however, was evident when addressing Belfast shipyard workers.
-Once Unionists had their own parliament, Craig assured the workers, "no power on earth would ever be able to touch them".
+Once unionists had their own parliament, Craig assured the workers, "no power on earth would ever be able to touch them".

 In debating the Government of Ireland Bill, Craig had conceded that, while unionists did not want a separate parliament, having in the six counties "all the paraphernalia of Government" might make it more difficult for future Liberal and/or Labour government to push Northern Ireland against the will of its majority into all-Ireland arrangements This was to become the prevailing attitude, summed up in a 1936 report of the Ulster Unionist Council: "Northern Ireland without a Parliament of her own would be a standing temptation to certain British Politicians to make another bid for a final settlement with the Irish Republic".

+Having become Ulster unionists and then six-county unionists, "Irish Unionists had evolved into Northern Irish Home Rulers".